woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

        url="https://www.korea.net/upload/content/editImage/Dongui_Bogam_Series_Photo_02.jpg">

 ### _Japan_
-Present-day scholars like Matthias Hayek believed Japan’s immediate interest and adoption of the _Bencao Gangmu_ interrupted Japan fully grasping Western science, which was also being introduced at the time as “Dutch studies,” or rangaku, beginning 1741. [^6] This was seen as a “limitation” because the Japanese were believed to be “blindly following” Chinese medicinal scholars and prevented them from continuing to be “on par with Western science.” [^6] However, similar to Korea, the decline of Japan’s local medical knowledge can be blamed on Neo-Confucian government officials.
+Present-day scholars like Matthias Hayek believed Japan’s immediate interest and adoption of the _Bencao Gangmu_ interrupted Japan fully grasping Western science, which was also being introduced at the time as “Dutch studies,” or _rangaku_, beginning 1741. [^6] This was seen as a “limitation” because the Japanese were believed to be “blindly following” Chinese medicinal scholars and prevented them from continuing to be “on par with Western science.” [^6] However, similar to Korea, the decline of Japan’s local medical knowledge can be blamed on Neo-Confucian government officials.
 Kaibara Ekiken, a Japanese Neo-Confucian philosopher, created a new field of research that made the _Bencao gangmu_ obsolete and was held to a high standard until the end of the 18th century.

 <param ve-entity eid="Q877637"> <!-- Rangaku -->
 <param ve-entity eid="Q1721396"> <!-- Kaibara Ekiken -->